msuliot/jupyter_fine_tuning/README.md

-# Jupyter notebook for OpenAI Fine Tuning
+# Jupyter notebook for ChatGPT Fine Tuning

 This Jupyter notebook provides a comprehensive walkthrough for businesses and individuals looking to maximize ChatGPT's full capabilities.
 It emphasizes a pivotal fine-